-The next song is "Suffer Not The Children", which fades in and then blasts forth at
+The next song is "Suffer Not The Children", which fades in and then blasts forth

-there is some interesting guitar-work that adds to the feeling of Hell, accompanied by more whispers from the unknown.
+through, there is some interesting guitar-work that adds to the feeling of Hell, accompanied by more whispers from the unknown.

 "Voyeur" is the obligatory smut track, having less of a serious feeling but thrashing

 along just the same.
 This one is fairly straight-forward, being a full speed aural assault.
 The improvements in the guitar

 playing make this even more enjoyable than the previous tracks of this lyrical nature.

 This is followed by "Mystique", which begins with the bass creating a sense of

 doom.
 As the drums join, the guitar can be heard in the background under a choir is hissing, moaning ghouls.
 Cronos sounds

 especially vicious on this song, which is the longest on the record.
 It keeps a subdued pace throughout, going for a darker